Meat Standards Australia (MSA)

 • Load cattle at the recommended densities as set out in the trucking industry code of practice.

-To be eligible for MSA grading cattle consigned must meet the MSA licensed processing company specifications for grading.
-These specifications include weight, dentition and P8 fat depth parameters.
-All breeds are eligible for MSA grading, however high tropical breed content can impact on eating quality and therefore, the level of grading achieved.
+To be eligible for MSA grading cattle consigned must also meet any applicable company specifications for grading that may be implemented by the MSA licensed processor.
+Examples of these specifications include weight, dentition and P8 fat depth parameters.
+As a producer, ensure you are aware of any processor requirements that apply when consigning cattle.
+All breeds are eligible for MSA grading, however high tropical breed content can have a negative impact on eating quality and therefore, the level of grading achieved.

 Strategies to improve MSA compliance rates

-The following are some of the examples of management strategies that can be used to improve MSA grading:
+The following are some of the examples of management strategies that can be used to improve MSA grading results:

-• avoid holding cattle overnight in the yards before trucking (to reduce ungrades)
+• avoid holding cattle overnight in the yards before trucking (to reduce stress and high non-compliance due to pH)

 • do not mix strange mobs of cattle before trucking (draft cattle a fortnight before and hold separately where possible)

-• do not consign animals with poor temperament with quieter cattle in a consignment intended for MSA grading
+• do not consign animals with poor temperament alongside quieter cattle in a consignment intended for MSA grading

-• apply best practice stock handling in the month before and up to trucking to reduce stress
+• apply best practice stock handling in the month before and in preparation for transport to reduce stress

-• provide the best available nutrition (and ensure it is a rising plane) to animals soon to be turned off
+• provide the best available nutrition (and ensure it is a rising plane) to animals soon to be processed

 • assess stocking rates for efficiency and manage paddock nutrition to ensure adequate growth rates leading up to slaughter